mwilkens/dq4psxtrans/notes/dblock.md

-# D Section - Probably not useful!!
+# D Section

+The D section exists in blocks of type 46 as well.

 The D section is very interesting.
 First of all, it only exists when the "one" value of the text block header is 1, otherwise there's no d-block.
 The begining of the D section is a header that's 28 bytes long.